GOCDB/gocdb/lib/Authentication/README.txt

     Note: Take care to correctly fulfil the contract of the public API, in particular, you must ensure the non-null contracts as detailed for each method are correctly enforced!

 x.
-Modify ApplicationSecurityConfigService.php to return your chosen auth impl (see below for example)
+Define your own IConfigFirewallComponent.php to configure your setup

 x.
+Modify FirewallComponentManager.php to build/return the required IFirewallComponent instances to client code.

-Use the sample code shown in the 'Typical Usage' section to create and authenticate a token.
+x.
+Use the sample code shown in the 'Typical Usage' section to resolve/create/authenticate a token.

 TODO
 =====
 Plenty.
-Replace static classes with non-statics to allow multiple security configurations/setups, e.g. one 'stateless' configuration for protecting REST endpoints and one 'stateful' configuration for use in web portal UI.
-TODO: Create top-level 'FirewallComponent' class and inject non-static dependencies including SecurityConfig.php, AuthenticationManager.php, SecurityContext.php.

-A single static 'FirewallManager' can create and store these different FwComponents in an array for accessing by client code with:

-// get required fwComp, e.g. for portalUI page
-$fwComp = FireWallManager::getFirewallComponent('portalPageFwCompKey');
-$auth = $fwComp->getAuthentication();  // proxy to $securityContext->getAuthentication();
-$auth = $fwComp->authenticate($authToken);  // proxy to $authManager->authenticate($authToken);
+Could be further extended to use config files rather than defining your own IConfigFirewallComponent.php to configure your setup (same goes for FirewallComponentManager.php).